ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 printf, C, pwntools

 ## Notes
-In certain circumstances, the C language's workhorse console display function, `printf()` can be exploited to read or write to memory.
+In certain circumstances, the C language's workhorse console display function, `printf()`, can be exploited to read or write to memory.

 * [printf normal usage](#printf-normal-usage)
 * [printf vulnerable usage](#printf-vulnerable-usage)